Open-Speech-EkStep/open-speech-ekstep.github.io/docs/asr_streaming_service.md

 ## Quick Start

+### Pre-requisites

-1. Download and install docker.
+1. Download and install `docker`.
+2. Download and install `git`.
+3. Download latest stable version of `nodejs`.

+### Streaming server setup

-2. Pre-built docker images are hosted on gcr.io/ekstepspeechrecognition/speech_recognition_model_api.
+1. Pre-built docker images are hosted on gcr.io/ekstepspeechrecognition/speech_recognition_model_api.
 We do not follow the latest tag, so you have to use a specific tag.
 You can pull the image using the command given below:

     ```docker
     docker pull gcr.io/ekstepspeechrecognition/speech_recognition_model_api:3.2.25
     ```

-3. Create a directory deployed_models using the command: `mkdir deployed_models`
+2. Create a directory deployed_models using the command: `mkdir deployed_models`
-4. Inside deployed_models folder, create a folder for each language. eg: `mkdir hindi`
+3. Inside deployed_models folder, create a folder for each language. eg: `mkdir hindi`
-5. Download asr fine-tuned models and language models for the languages you need from the link given [here](https://github.com/Open-Speech-EkStep/vakyansh-models#finetuned-asr-models-works-on-v2-hydra-branch).
+4. Download asr fine-tuned models and language models for the languages you need from the link given [here](https://github.com/Open-Speech-EkStep/vakyansh-models#finetuned-asr-models-works-on-v2-hydra-branch).
-6. Directory structure of `deployed_models/`:
+5. Directory structure of `deployed_models/`:

     ```shell
     .